 The second ointment fly is the road surface.
 It ranges from glassy to tooth-rattling chipseal.
 When it’s rough, it definitely takes the edge off the descending.
 When it’s smooth, there is nothing better.

-Descend .7 miles to a metal bridge and climb moderately through very pretty forest for 4 miles to a blissful mile of plateau riding with fragmentary views of the Hwy 101 valley through the trees.
+Back on our route, head down Hwy 1, descending .7 miles to a metal bridge and climbing moderately through very pretty forest for 4 miles to a blissful mile of plateau riding with fragmentary views of the Hwy 101 valley through the trees.
 Then descend, sometimes mildly and sometimes vigorously, to the 18-mile mark.
 At mile 14.5 on the map it looks like you’re on the coast, but you won’t see the ocean until the turn-around point at Hardy Creek.